-Education to designate the 40 California promise neighborhoods by January 1, 2016, and would specify that the promise neighborhoods would be selected from areas that voluntarily apply, as prescribed, for that designation.
+Education to develop an application process for eligible entities to apply for sites to become promise neighborhoods.
+The bill would-require authorize the State Department of Education to designate the up to 40 California promise neighborhoods by January 1, 2016 2017, and would specify that the promise neighborhoods would be selected from areas that voluntarily apply, as prescribed, for that designation.
 The bill would specify items that would be required to be included in an application to be designated as a California promise neighborhood.
 The bill would specify the services to be provided to the participating neighborhoods.
-The bill would also-specify information to be annually reported to the State Department of Education by designated California promise neighborhoods. require promise neighborhood designees to undergo a performance reviewevery 3 years conducted by the State Department of Education and the community served by the promise neighborhood.
+The bill would also require promise neighborhood designees to undergo a performance reviewevery 3 years conducted by provide a report to the State Department of Education-and the community served by the promise neighborhood, every 3 years, containing specified data.
+These provisions would become operative only if the Superintendent of Public Instruction finds that sufficient funding for its purposes has been provided, as specified.

+These provisions would be repealed as of January 1, 2026.
 Vote: majority.
 Appropriation: no. Fiscal committee: yes.

 State-mandated local program: no.